Home Health Care in Newtown, CT

 Arranging For Home Visits

 There are some things to keep in mind even before you start the selection process.
 The first is the screening process.
 This is where you gather information through interviews and other means in order to find out the right fit for your family.
 We suggest screening multiple agencies during this time.
-It will make the screening process take less time and ultimately will help you become more comfortable with the process.
+It will make the screening process go more quickly and ultimately will help you become more comfortable with the process.

 As you’re going through the screening process it is important not to be too hasty with your decisions.
 What this means is that you shouldn’t just settle for the first agency that you interview and not even the first one that you like.
 It’s okay if this process takes some time because it’s important that you get it right.
-A lot is riding on this choice.
+This is a critical choice.

 Specific Health Care Questions